 Signs of infestation are dependent on species but most often the workers and the nest are the most common signs.
 Though it is recommended to leave it to a professional to properly identify the particular species living near your home, here are a few facts that might help you identify your pest.

-- Wasps are generally classified under two groups: social wasps and solitary wasps
+- Wasps are generally classified into two groups: social wasps and solitary wasps.

 How to Prevent a Wasp Infestation